axem-solutions/dem/README.md

 The idea is to pack the tools separately into container images, which are then can be stored in registries.

+> How is DEM different from other container-based development environments?
+Instead of putting all the tools into a single image and then the user must enter the container using an interactive shell, DEM creates a separate one for each tool.
+This means the user can work on their host system, with their usual setup, but the Development Environment specific tools are isolated in containers.

 Each Development Environment has a descriptor.
 A descriptor, like a blueprint, indicates which tools are required in the project, and the place their container images are stored.